Why the British Royal Family Gets So Much Hate – And How It Might Change Forever

 RELATED: The Untold Story of Princess Anne, Queen Elizabeth II’s Only Daughter

 This poses a new challenge for the British elite, especially the Royal Family.
 While there were always detractors, now they must think in order to preserve whatever good remains in their public image.
 This, however, puts them into a strange position.

-The heir to Queen Elizabeth II’s throne is her eldest son, Charles, Prince of Wales.
-Conversations about Charles show that Elizabeth plays a huge role in the public perception of the monarchy, because the Royal Family’s popularity plummets once Elizabeth is taken out of the picture.
-Even with the constitutional troubles that might entail, most Canadians (for example) do not want Charles to become their country’s official “king.”
+The heir to Queen Elizabeth II’s throne was her eldest son, Charles, once the Prince of Wales and now the third King of England to reign under his name.
+Conversations about Charles show that Elizabeth played a huge role in the public perception of the monarchy, as the Royal Family’s popularity was once shown to plummet once she was out of the picture.
+Even with the constitutional troubles that still might entail, most Canadians (for example) did not want Charles to become their country’s official “king.”
 Charles is also unpopular in Australia and the United Kingdom itself.

 If other members of the Commonwealth, such as the aforementioned Australia, are less tolerant of having to put up with the monarchy, then things must change.
-Elizabeth is almost a century old, and her reign, while in its 70th year, will not last forever.
-Charles will have to take over one day, but the Royal Family will also have to adapt to a world without Elizabeth.
+Elizabeth was almost a century old at the time of her death, and her reign lasted 70 years.
+Charles has officially taken over as King of England, but the Royal Family still has to adapt to a world without Elizabeth.